-Some time they arrange to infect your computer with their adware or malware.
-They can send you malware in emails that appears from a legitimate reputed company.
-Even they can manage to install this adware when you download something from the internet.
+Sometimes they arrange to infect your computer with their adware or malware.
+They can send you malware in emails that appear to be from a legitimate reputed company.
+They can even manage to install this adware when you download something from the internet.
 Even some websites infect your computer just by visiting the website.
-A good internet security is always recommended to avoid all these traps.
-This adware you the Pop up on your computer claiming that your computer is infected and to fix the issue call this Toll Free Number, A 11 digit number will flash on the Pop up.
+Good internet security is always recommended to avoid all these traps.
+This adwares you of the pop up on your computer claiming that your computer is infected and to fix the issue call this Toll Free Number, A 11 digit number will flash on the pop up.

 Even some times you can see the banner advertisements which appears on some websites which is showing google ads saying that your computer is infected or your computer is running slow etc. Never click these type of advertising.

 These days peoples are commonly practicing just typing the name of the website on the address bar which leads to searching with the default search engine.
 Like you searched for Youtube and in search results spammers website will be shown on the top which looks like the youtube, As you will click on that ad, A warning will appear in front of you showing some error in visiting that website with a toll free number to resolve the issue.